ELEMENTARY ARABIC I & II (ARAB 101 & 102)

 This course is designed to help students of Arabic (especially those at pre-advanced levels) improve their knowledge of the most basic word patterns in the language, which are both 1) very predictable and 2) the key for allowing rapid vocabulary build-up in all skill sets (reading, writing, listening comprehension, and speaking).
 Arabic works on a pattern system.
 By mastering these predictable patterns, students can intuitively (and quickly) grasp the meaning of many words that share the same basic letters (typically only three).

 This course is an introduction to the vernacular of Arabic used in Egypt, for students who have completed at least three semesters of training in Modern Standard Arabic (MSA).
-Egyptian Colloquial Arabic (ECA) is not only the native language of over 92 million people, it is also the most widely understood spoken variety of Arabic, due in large measure to Egypt’s geographic location, its social and political influence, and the proliferation and popularity of Egyptian cinema, music and literature throughout the Arab world since the early part of the twentieth century.
-PREREQUISITE: successful completion of ARAB 101, 102 and 203, or the equivalent level of proficiency as determined in advance by the instructor.
+Egyptian Colloquial Arabic (ECA) is not only the native language of the most populous Arab country, it is also the most widely understood spoken variety of Arabic, due in large measure to Egypt's geographic location, its social and political influence, and the proliferation and popularity of Egyptian cinema, music and literature throughout the Arab world since the early part of the twentieth century.
+Students will acquire basic conversational skills in the Cairene dialect of ECA, with an eye to future travel to Egypt.
+By the end of the course, students will be able to greet others and initiate conversations; introduce and speak about themselves, their lives, their daily routines and their environments in general terms; express their likes and dislikes and their plans for the future; and understand aspects of Egyptian culture connected to daily life, including culturally significant idioms, adjectives and proverbs used among friends and acquaintances.
+Significant attention will be directed to highlighting and exploring phonological, morphological, syntactic and semantic differences and similarities between MSA and ECA.
+Assessment will be based on consistent and punctual attendance, engaged participation, daily homework assignments, quizzes, a final exam, and other activities.
+Class time will mainly be devoted to activating vocabulary and grammar learned at home by means of an assortment of drills and exercises.
+In addition to the textbook, students will experience the language through a variety of media, including movie scenes, blogs, music videos, songs, and advertisements.
+Prerequisite: successful completion of ARAB 101, 102 and 203, or the equivalent level of proficiency as determined in advance by the instructor.

 CONTEMPORARY ISSUES IN ARABIC (ARAB 381C)